wesleycamargo/azure-docs.pt-br/articles/cognitive-services/Content-Moderator/text-moderation-quickstart-dotnet.md

 - Microsoft.Rest.ClientRuntime
 - Newtonsoft.Json

-### <a name="update-the-programs-using-statements"></a>Atualizar as instruções using do programa
+### <a name="update-the-programs-using-statements"></a>Atualizar as instruções de uso do programa

-Modificar as instruções using do programa.
+Modifique as instruções de uso do programa.

     using Microsoft.CognitiveServices.ContentModerator;
     using Microsoft.CognitiveServices.ContentModerator.Models;